TouchDesigner/CustomOperatorSamples/TOP/SpectrumTOP/README.md

 # Spectrum TOP

-This example implements a TOP to calculate the Fourier Transform of a TOP using openCV's cuda functionallity.
+This example implements a TOP to calculate the Fourier Transform of a TOP using OpenCV's cuda functionallity.

 For more information on image Fourier Transforms [read this OpenCV article](https://docs.opencv.org/4.x/de/dbc/tutorial_py_fourier_transform.html)

 ## Prerequisites
-Requires a [reference](https://github.com/TouchDesigner/CustomOperatorSamples#referencing-opencv-libraries) to the openCV include and library folder.
+Requires a [reference](https://github.com/TouchDesigner/CustomOperatorSamples#referencing-opencv-libraries) to the OpenCV include and library folder.

 Requires the CUDA Toolkit to be [installed](https://github.com/TouchDesigner/CustomOperatorSamples/blob/main/README.md#installing-the-cuda-toolkit).